 New/Open Session Dialog

-The initial Session dialog consists of several consecutive pages:
+The initial Session dialog, displayed at each start of Ardour, consists of several consecutive pages:

 Open Session Page